Galveston Diet: Macros, Meal Plans & Food Lists

 The eating plan is designed to be a lifelong commitment rather than a quick fix.
 Therefore, you can expect to make adjustments to your eating plan as you reach certain weight goals or milestones.

 On the Galveston Diet, you’ll consume more fat than is generally recommended by nutrition organizations.
-However, fat quality is important, specifically in terms of the ratio of omega-6 to omega-3 fatty acids.
-While the typical American diet reflects a ratio of closer to 20:1, in this macro diet for menopause, you are encouraged to get as close to a 1:1 ratio as possible.
+However, fat quality is important on the Galveston plan, specifically in terms of the ratio of omega-3 to omega-6 fatty acids.
+While the typical American diet reflects a ratio closer to 20:1, in this macro diet for menopause, you are encouraged to get as close to a 1:1 ratio of omega-3s to omega-6s as possible.

 You’ll also decrease your intake of carbs significantly and consume a moderate intake of protein each day.